-2.3.1 Align professional development with goals for student achievement, individual staff Total Marketta needs and published teacher evaluation standards.
-0.00 2.3.2 Establish an ongoing system of tracking, monitoring, assessing and analyzing the -ff- at effectiveness of professional development programs.
-2.3.3 Create a supportive and fulfilling work environment with conditions that support 2.5.5 Create a supportive and running work environment with conditions that support professional development time. professional development differ
+2.3.1 Align professional development with goals for student achievement, individual staff needs and published teacher evaluation standards.
+2.3.2 Establish an ongoing system of tracking, monitoring, assessing and analyzing the effectiveness of professional development programs.
+2.3.3 Create a supportive and fulfilling work environment with conditions that support professional development time.